 This morning we head off along the road of The Rose Valley and a Thousand Kasbahs en route to Ouarzazate – the Hollywood of North Africa.
 Begin with a stop in the Rose valley in Kalaat M’gouna, where roses bloom in profusion in springtime.
 There will be the opportunity to stop to see the variety of rose products which are produced by the locals.
 Continue on to Hollywood of North Africa – Ouarzazate, known as the gate of the desert and also famous for being the filming location for many other Hollywood blockbusters and famous TV shows.
 On arrival, visit the Atlas Studio (Optional), it’s one of the largest studios in the world.

 Thereafter, we hit the road again to Ait Benhaddou, a UNESCO World Heritage Site and a stunningly well-preserved medieval village which has famously featured in many blockbuster movies, including Gladiator, The living daylights and many more.
-After a visit to the Kasbah of Ait ben haddou, then drive across the great High Atlas Mountains.
+After lunch and a visit to the Kasbah of Ait ben haddou, then drive across the great High Atlas Mountains.
 Climbing over the pass of Tizi N’tichka, continue onwards with marvelous views over the Mountains and also vast valleys to Marrakech where you overnight.

 After breakfast you will begin your guided tour of the medina through the bustling souks that are the lifeblood of the city.
 Furthermore, discover Ben Youssef Madrasa, The Palace of the Bahia, The Saadian Tombs, and many other hidden treasures with your Local guide who will bring the magic of the southern pearl of Morocco to life.
-Afterwards, you will continue with the tour on to the magnificent Koutoubia Mosque, non-Muslims are not allowed in however the famous minaret is a sight to behold.
+Afterward, you will continue with the tour on to the magnificent Koutoubia Mosque, non-Muslims are not allowed in however the famous minaret is a sight to behold.

 Thereafter, head over to the beautiful Majorelle Gardens just a short drive from the koutoubia Mosque.
 The newly opened Yves Saint Laurent Museum nearby is also well worth a visit.
 After that, leaving the incredible Marrakech behind and drive towards the beautiful coastal city of Essaouira.
 Its charm is undeniable: within the stone ramparts, you’ll find whitewashed houses with bright blue shutters, art galleries and wood workshops.
 Along the way since this is the land of Argan culture, there’s an opportunity to visit the women’s cooperative for argan oil where they extract the oil that is famous for its culinary, cosmetic and medical properties.